 If you’ve tried diving through a Discover Scuba Diving experience or resort course, the skills you learned may be credited towards a portion of the full PADI Scuba Diver Course certification.

 Prerequisites and limitations

 To enroll in the PADI Scuba Diver Course or Junior Scuba Diver course, you must be 10 years or older.
-As Scuba Diver, your depth limit will be 12 meters, you will be eligible to dive with a dive professional, you certification is valid everywhere around the world and good for the rest of your life.
+As Scuba Diver, your depth limit will be 12 meters, you will be eligible to dive with a dive professional, your certification is valid everywhere around the world and good for the rest of your life.
 You can expand your depth and pro diver buddy limitation right after finishing this course by taking the PADI Open Water Diver Course (18m) PADI Advanced Open Water Diver Course (30 m) and the PADI Deep Specialty Course (40 m).
-(Check our course packages)

 The learning materials you need

 The material, all included in the course, is available in multiple languages.
 Personal advice, if English is not your first language but you are still comfortable with it, get your scuba diving lesson done in English.
 If you do fall in love with it…on your future dives, English will always be the one you’ll find on any diving destination.
 PADI offers a variety of home-study materials for the PADI Scuba Diver Course.
 E-learning is the most convenient option, and gets your book work out of the way so you can just dive!
 PADI’s Open Water Diver materials cover what you need to know about basic scuba diving skills, terminology, and safety procedures.
 The PADI Open Water Diver Manual PDF digital format is also available.
 For each concept, you’ll read a description and watch a video demonstration.
 Then you’ll jump into the water to practice these skills with your instructor.
 Later, as a certified diver, use the course materials as a reference guide for future diving adventures and to review what you learned.